woodville2023/example-servlet-app/README.md

 - Download tomcat from https://tomcat.apache.org/download-10.cgi

--   Download the zip version to a preferred folder
+-   Download the apache-tomcat-10.1.33.zip version to a preferred folder

 -   go to the downloaded location